-When a woman is in her 20s and single, the most common reaction she gets from others when asked about her relationship status is: “Oh, that’s okay.
+When one is in their 20s and single, the most common reaction they get from others when asked about their relationship status is: “Oh, that’s okay.
 You’re young.
 You’ll find someone – there’s plenty of time.”

-But when a woman is in her 30s and still single, BOOM, there you go – everything turns into drama: “What’s wrong with you?”
+But when one is in their 30s and still single, BOOM, there you go – everything turns into drama: “What’s wrong with you?”
 “Are you really that repulsive?”
 “Your clock is ticking, you better find yourself a partner soon!”

 It sounds cruel, right?

 Well, I am about to turn 31 and I’m still single.
 And NO!

 There’s nothing wrong with me.
 I’m not repulsive.
 And, yes, my biological clock is ticking, but what has love got to do with it?